truenas/middleware/docs/userguide/index.rst

 The following utilities can be used for benchmarking and performance testing:

-* :command:`Iperf`: used for measuring maximum TCP and UDP bandwidth performance
+* Iperf: used for measuring maximum TCP and UDP bandwidth performance

-* :command:`Netperf`: a tool for measuring network performance
+* Netperf: a tool for measuring network performance

-* :command:`IOzone`: filesystem benchmark utility used to perform a broad filesystem analysis
+* IOzone: filesystem benchmark utility used to perform a broad filesystem analysis

-* :command:`arcstat.py`_and :command:`arc_summary.py`: used to gather ZFS ARC statistics
+* `arcstat`_: used to gather ZFS ARC statistics

-* :command:`XDD`: a tool for measuring and characterizing disk subsystem I/O
+* XDD: a tool for measuring and characterizing disk subsystem I/O

 The following utilities are specific to RAID controllers:

-* :command:`tw_cli`:_used to monitor and maintain 3ware RAID controllers
+* `tw_cli`_:_used to monitor and maintain 3ware RAID controllers

-* :command:`MegaCli`:_used to configure and manage LSI MegaRAID SAS family of RAID controllers
+* `MegaCli`_:_used to configure and manage LSI MegaRAID SAS family of RAID controllers

 This section also describes the following utilities:

-* :command:`freenas-debug`: the backend used to dump FreeNAS® debugging information
+* `freenas-debug`_: the backend used to dump FreeNAS® debugging information

-* :command:`tmux`: a terminal multiplexer similar to GNU screen
+* tmux: a terminal multiplexer similar to GNU screen

-* :command:`Dmidecode`: reports information about system hardware as described in the system's BIOS
+* Dmidecode: reports information about system hardware as described in the system's BIOS

 Iperf
 -----